meilisearch/documentation/references/searchable_attributes.md

 _Child route of the [settings route](/references/settings.md)._

+The `searchableAttributes` list is automatically updated when [new fields](/guides/advanced_guides/field_properties.md#new-fields-and-known-fields) are found in documents and when `acceptNewFields` is set to true (default).
 The values of the fields whose attributes are added to the searchable-attributes list are **searched for matching query words**.

-Searchable attributes can also be updated directly through the [global settings route](/references/settings.md#update-settings) at the same time than the other settings.
+Searchable attributes can also be updated directly through the [global settings route](/references/settings.md#update-settings) along with the other settings.

 ::: note
 Updating the settings means overwriting the default settings of MeiliSearch.
 You can reset to default values using the `DELETE` routes.